REVIEWS BY RANKING REVIEWS BY TYPE REVIEWS BY BRAND SHOPPING IMPORTANT TIPS ARTICLES YOUR SAY SCOOPINGS THE FIRE HYDRANT

 "Until a more critical approach with standards and oversight are brought to bear in our profession, we will likely continue to be ensnared in false myths despite the presence of sound science".

-Wendy Volhard, author of Holistic Guide for a Healthy Dog, backs up these findings, saying:
+Wendy Volhard, Author of Holistic Guide for a Healthy Dog, backs up these findings, saying:

 "Those recommendations are based on a myth.
 In fact, the whole theory of low-protein diets for dogs with kidney disease was blown apart in 1975 by David Kronfeld, PhD, who was at the time a veterinary researcher at the University of Pennsylvania.
 His concept was not to feed less protein but rather to feed higher-quality protein."